menu iconknow your dna logosearch icon

 In cases of sexual assault, the medical examiner can collect biological samples from the victim and create a DNA profile of the unknown perpetrator.

 The law enforcement agencies handling the connected cases may exchange information.
-They can also work together and develop additional leads to help with their criminal investigation.
+They can also work together and develop additional leads for their criminal investigation.

 Know Your DNA Reviews